 Twitter accounts must meet certain criteria in order to be eligible to participate in Twitter Ads and use our suite of advertising products.
 This list describes common reasons why accounts may be ineligible to advertise, along with steps to become eligible in the future.

 We’re working on providing the best possible advertising experience to everyone on the planet.
-Smaller businesses with accounts in Argentina, Australia, Austria, Belgium, Canada, Chile, Colombia, Denmark, Finland, Ecuador, France, Germany, Guatemala, Bahasa Indonesia, Ireland, Israel, Italy, Japan, Luxembourg, Mexico, Netherlands, Norway, New Zealand, Panama, Peru, Singapore, South Africa, Spain, Sweden, Switzerland, United Kingdom and the United States who are tweeting in Afrikaans, Bahasa, English, Spanish, French, Italian, Dutch, German, Hebrew, Japanese, Finnish, Norwegian, Swedish or Danish can get started right away with our self-service option.
+Smaller businesses with accounts in Argentina, Australia, Austria, Belgium, Brazil, Canada, Chile, Colombia, Denmark, Finland, Ecuador, France, Germany, Guatemala, Bahasa Indonesia, Ireland, Israel, Italy, Japan, Luxembourg, Mexico, Netherlands, Norway, Portugal, New Zealand, Panama, Peru, Singapore, South Africa, Spain, Sweden, Switzerland, United Kingdom and the United States who are tweeting in Afrikaans, Bahasa, English, Spanish, French, Italian, Dutch, German, Hebrew, Portuguese, Japanese, Finnish, Norwegian, Swedish or Danish can get started right away with our self-service option.
 This option will be available in other countries and languages over time.
 If this option is not yet available in your country or language, please be patient.
 You can submit a request to express your interest in advertising here.